rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 but does not justify metaphysical claims about reality.

 -   antirealist
--   van Fraassen's "Arguments Concerning Scientific Realism"[^van-Fraassen-1980]
+-   van Fraassen's "Arguments Concerning Scientific Realism" [^vanFraassen1980]
 -   van Fraassen and Bueno
 -   Unlike positivism/instrumentalism, theories should be taken literally.